Nutrients for growing cannabis plants in soil

 There are several products formulated for growing cannabis plants that can be classified into different categories:

-• Organic stimulants, which are composed of vitamins, amino acids, seaweed or plant extracts, humic or/and fulvic acids...
+- Organic stimulants, which are composed of vitamins, amino acids, seaweed or plant extracts, humic or/and fulvic acids...
 These products contain little or no nutrients but will stimulate the plants' metabolism and improve nutrient uptake.
 For example, a root stimulant will improve root development, while a bloom booster will encourage proper bud formation.

-• PK Boosters are used to enhance the explosive growth of the buds in the fattening stage (around the 5th week of flowering ).
+- PK Boosters are used to enhance the explosive growth of the buds in the fattening stage (around the 5th week of flowering ).
 These products contain large amounts of phosphorus (P) and potassium (K), the two most important elements for flowering plants, in directly assimilable mineral form.
-In this way, bloom boosters don?t contain nitrogen and trace elements, but they can be used as a base nutrient once the plants are in full bloom.
+In this way, bloom boosters don't contain nitrogen and trace elements, but they can be used as a base nutrient once the plants are in full bloom.

 The numbers next to them correspond to the content proportion of these elements between them, for example:

-Thus, it will be useless to choose a product with the highest NPK ratio; it?s a useful indication to know if a product contains NPK and in what proportions it does in order to dose them properly according to the stage of the plant life.
+Thus, it will be useless to choose a product with the highest NPK ratio; it's a useful indication to know if a product contains NPK and in what proportions it does in order to dose them properly according to the stage of the plant life.

 The use and dosage of the nutrients will vary depending on the stage of life that the plants find themselves in, and also on the growing media being used.
-Logically, smaller plants need lower amounts of nutrients, while bigger plants need higher quantities of fertiliser.
+Logically, smaller plants need lower amounts of nutrients, while bigger plants need higher quantities of fertilizer.

 The soil normally contains a certain amount of nutrients, meaning that you will need to wait a few weeks before any additional liquid nutrients are required:

-• Approximately 2 to 3 weeks after the transplant (or germination) in richer soils (All-Mix or BioCanna)
+- Approximately 2 to 3 weeks after the transplant (or germination) in richer soils (All-Mix or BioCanna)

-Getting amazing results in small plant pots without the help of liquid nutrients is almost impossible, so in this case, you should regularly use liquid fertilisers to feed the plants in order to avoid nutrient deficiencies.
+Getting amazing results in small plant pots without the help of liquid nutrients is almost impossible, so in this case, you should regularly use liquid fertilizers to feed the plants in order to avoid nutrient deficiencies.

 Liquid nutrients (and PK boosters) are sometimes added in each watering or can be used alternatively with just water or base nutrients.
 Using just water (or water and enzymes) works great to avoid salt accumulations in the substrate, diluting the unused nutrients.